-1 A plantation is a forest consisting of trees of similar age of one or a few species, usually non-native, established in a regular pattern by planting or seeding for the purpose of producing timber.
+^{2 -} A plantation is a forest consisting of trees of similar age, of one or a few species, usually non-indigenous, established in a regular pattern by planting or seeding for the purpose of producing wood.

-2 Such as short rotation coppice: trees from agricultural land plantations with short crop rotations of less than 8 years, including agroforestry (where trees are grown in short rotation around or among crops or pastures to optimise land use).
+3 - Similar to short rotation coppices: trees from plantations of agricultural land with short crop rotations of less than 8 years, including agroforestry (where trees are grown in short rotation around or among crops or pastures to optimise land use).

-3 including consultation with national and international environmental bodies, such as the UNESCO World Heritage Centre and IUCN
+4 - including consultation with national and international environmental bodies, such as the UNESCO World Heritage Centre and IUCN.

-4 IUCN Policy on Biodiversity Offsets 2016 RES 059
+^{5 -} IUCN Policy on Biodiversity Offsets 2016 RES 059